marijnh/Eloquent-JavaScript/20_node.md

 {{index "node_modules directory", directory}}

 When a string that does not look like a relative or absolute path is imported, it is assumed to refer to either a built-in ((module)) or a module installed in a `node_modules` directory.
 For example, importing from `"node:fs"` will give you Node's built-in file system module.
 Importing `"robot"` might try to load the library found in `node_modules/robot/`.
-It's common to install such libraries is by using ((NPM)), which we'll return to in a moment.
+It's common to install such libraries using ((NPM)), which we'll return to in a moment.

 {{index "import keyword", "Node.js", "garble example"}}